Sociology

 Background knowledge of research in the development of public policies

-Policies particularly catering health of children under age
+Policies particularly catering to the health of children under age

-The research articles and systematic reviews included containing following additional criteria for inclusion
+The research articles and systematic reviews included the following additional criteria for inclusion

 Systematic (scientific) research

-Using either qualitative or/and quantitative method of research
+Using either qualitative or/and quantitative methods of research

-Involves public health education, and official policies on health and human subject.
+Involves public health education and official policies on health and human subjects.

 Outcome measures of a known factor of public health